StrangeBeeCorp/docs/docs/flow/user-guides/about-flow.md

 Executions are asynchronous: triggering a workflow doesn't block TheHive interface.

 Each workflow execution generates an execution record that captures the status of the workflow and each of its nodes.
-[Execution logs](display-execution-logs.md) are available in two places:
+[Execution logs](display-execution-logs.md) are available in three places:

 * The **Execution logs** tab in the **Flow** view lists the executions of every workflow in the organization from the past 30 days, giving an overview to spot failures and open a specific run.
 * The **Executions** tab inside a workflow shows that workflow's runs in detail.
 Selecting a node displays its start and end dates, duration, status, and input and output data.
+* The **Automation** tab of a case or alert in TheHive lists the runs launched on that case or alert.

 ## Permissions